 The City of Vancouver Department of Public Works is responsible for the administration of all planning, engineering and operation of the city’s multi-modal Transportation system.

-Vancouver Farmers Market at 6th & Esther in downtown Vancouver, offers an outdoor market from April through October.
-In its 17th year, the market has become a gathering spot for people of all ages and interests.
+Vancouver Farmers Market at 6th & Esther in downtown Vancouver, offers an outdoor market from March - November.
+In its 27th season, the market has become a gathering spot for people of all ages and interests.

 Each precinct has two Neighborhood Police Officers who provide crime prevention and safety education and information to citizens within their district.